strontic/strontic.github.io/xcyclopedia/library/Narrator.exe-994544148E99E2553D149685C0A9467B.md

 ## Possible Misuse

 *The following table contains possible examples of `Narrator.exe` being misused.
-While `Narrator.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `Narrator.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --